-We are a leading global provider of engineering and manufacturing services for high-performance products and high-cost-of failure applications used primarily in the aerospace, defense, industrial, medical, and other industries.
+We are a leading global provider of engineering and manufacturing services for high-performance products and high-cost-of failure applications used primarily in the aerospace and defense, industrial, medical, and other industries.
 Our subsidiaries are organized into two primary businesses: Electronic Systems segment and Structural Systems segment, each of which is a reportable operating segment.
-Electronic Systems designs, engineers and manufactures high-reliability products used in worldwide technology-driven markets including aerospace, defense, industrial, medical, and other end-use markets.
-Electronic Systems' product offerings range from prototype development to complex assemblies.
-Structural Systems designs, engineers and manufactures large, complex contoured aerospace structural components and assemblies and supplies composite and metal bonded structures and assemblies.
-Structural Systems' products are used on commercial aircraft, military fixed-wing aircraft and military and commercial rotary-wing aircraft.
+Electronic Systems designs, engineers and manufactures high-reliability electronic and electromechanical products used in worldwide technology-driven markets including aerospace and defense, industrial, medical, and other end-use markets.
+Electronic Systems' product offerings primarily range from prototype development to complex assemblies.
+Structural Systems designs, engineers and manufactures large, complex contoured aerostructure components and assemblies and supplies composite and metal bonded structures and assemblies.
+Structural Systems' products are primarily used on commercial aircraft, military fixed-wing aircraft and military and commercial rotary-wing aircraft.
 All reportable operating segments follow the same accounting principles.